|

 Individuality Incorporated: Indians and the Multicultural

-Modern.
-By Joel Pfister.
+Modern, by Joel Pfister.
 Reviewed by Arif Dirlik

 -

-Invisible Indigenes: The Politics of Nonrecognition.
-By
+Invisible Indigenes: The Politics of Nonrecognition, by

 Bruce G. Miller.
 Reviewed by Sara-Larus Tolley